lucywoodman/goeatco/README.md

 13. As a user I expect my data to be secure.
 14. As a user I expect the app to give me feedback on my actions.

+I converted the above user stories into features and ranked them by order of importance and how feasible/viable they are to complete.
+This let me chart the resulting numbers (see priority chart below) to help work out whether or not to include the features in the project given the constraints.

+The priorities are "critical", "need", "nice to have", "want".
+I made sure to get all of the "critical" and "needed" features into the first version of the app, and any "nice to haves" that I had time for.
+The "wants" can wait until a later version.

 Feature	| Importance	| Feasibility/Viability | Priority
 --- | :---: | :---: | ---
 Simple navigation|	7|	10|	need